Skip to main content

 First-party data: your own signals

 First-party data comes directly from your own company.
-These signals include website visitors, content downloads, and webinar registrations.
-This information provides precise visibility into your prospects’ intentions.
+Website visits, content downloads, webinar registrations.
+This information gives precise visibility into what a specific prospect is thinking about right now.

 Second-party data: shared signals

-Second-party buying signals come from partnerships with other companies.
-This data broadens your visibility without compromising information quality.
-A partner can share signals about mutual customers using complementary solutions.
+Second-party signals come from partnerships with other companies.
+This data broadens your visibility without sacrificing quality.
+A partner can share signals about mutual customers using complementary solutions, multiplying detection opportunities without duplicating effort.

 Third-party data: market intelligence

-Third-party intent signals come from specialized providers that monitor the web, public registries, and social networks.
-They identify significant company events.
+Third-party signals come from providers that monitor the web, public registries, and social networks at scale.
+They surface events about companies that would otherwise stay invisible to your sales team.

 The 4 Types of Intent Signals: From Fundraising to Innovation